 Gather at the table, butter the bread, pour the drinks and chinwag away as you remember the simple beauty of family and friends being together over fine food.
 If you’re celebrating, let us do the work.
 Pick the phone up and put your feet up as our chef wades in and even washes up afterwards.

 In East Holme, you can cook your own steaks on the Black Grill at The Quay Inn or enjoy hearty, family-friendly fare at The Antelope Inn.
-Relax in the cafe at Holme for gardens or enjoy a hearty meal at the Weld Arms.
 Head off for for a day at Lulworth Cove and leave with freshly caught fish and shellfish from Cove Fish.

 The six bedrooms on Holmegate’s first floor cater for deep and dreamy sleep.
 Sash windows stare out on an English scene of rolling greenery.
 At night, the clear skies glitter with a billion bright constellations.